(Last Update: 10:51 PDT 7 July 2023 )

 In 1988, I was part of a group of bicycle activists that created a bike plan for UCSC.
 Although this plan was never officially adopted, it did help guide bike planning on campus for over a decade.

 In 1994, the League of American Bicyclists awarded me the Phyllis W. Harmon Volunteer-of-the-Year Award for service as a bicycle advocate.
-I am a certified Effective Cycling Instructor, and he was chair of the Santa Cruz County Regional Transportation Commission Bicycle Committee for several years.
-He is (or has been) a member of People Power, the Community Traffic Safety Coalition, the Santa Cruz County Cycling Club, the California Bicycle Safety Coalition, and the International Human-Powered Vehicle Association.
-He is a life member of the League of American Bicyclists, Adventure Cycling, and American Youth Hostels.
+Here is a restatement of their blurb, into first-person form: I am a certified Effective Cycling Instructor and was chair of the Santa Cruz County Regional Transportation Commission Bicycle Committee for several years.
+I have been a member of People Power, the Community Traffic Safety Coalition, the Santa Cruz County Cycling Club, the California Bicycle Safety Coalition, and the International Human-Powered Vehicle Association.
+I am a life member of the League of American Bicyclists, Adventure Cycling, and American Youth Hostels.